kunupat/aws-solution-architect-associate-certification-notes/README.md

     - Versioning enabled on source and destination buckets
     - Buckets must be in different regions
     - IAM role is configured for CRR
+  - CRR does not replicate:
+    - bucket lifecycle configuration policies
+    - objects in source bucket before the replication config was added
+    - objects in source bucket for which the bucket owner does not have permissions for
+    - objects in source bucket that are already replicated
+    - SEC-C encrypted objects
+  - Ownership Overwrite: Owner of the destination bucket becomes the owner of object after it is replicated

 ## Elastic Compute Cloud
 ### AWS services that are specific to a region
 The below AWS services are specific to a AWS region.
 E.g. If you plan to launch AWS EC2 instances in multiple regions, you'll need to create a security group in each region.